Old American Songs

 Both sets are published by Boosey & Hawkes.
 The voice and piano versions are easily transposed to any register; the orchestral sets can also be transposed but are usually sung in their original keys by either a baritone or a mezzo-soprano.
 Old American Songs have been recorded by many singers, notably mezzo-soprano Marilyn Horne and the baritones Sherill Milnes, Thomas Hampson, Bryn Terfel, and Thomas Quasthoff.
 William Warfield's recording is with the composer himself at the piano.

-The songs have also been arranged for chorus: by Irving Fine (Set 1: songs 1, 3, and 5; Set 2: song 5), David L. Brunner (Set 1: songs 2 and 4; Set 2: song 1), Glenn Koponen (Set 2: song 2), Gregory Rose (Set 2: song 3), and Raymond Wilding-White (Set 2: song 4).
+The songs have also been arranged for chorus: by Irving Fine (Set 1 and Set 2: song 5), Raymond Wilding-White (Set 2: songs 1 and 4), and Glenn Koponen (Set 2: songs 2 and 3).
 These transcriptions went unrecorded until 1985, when a CD featuring the Mormon Tabernacle Choir and the Utah Symphony Orchestra conducted by Michael Tilson Thomas was released.